lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In this document, we use terminology from {{RFC8376}}, which identifies the following entities in a typical LPWAN network (see {{Fig-LPWANarchi}}):

-   o  Devices (Dev) are the end-devices or hosts (e.g. sensors, actuators, etc.).
+   o  Devices (Dev) are the end-devices or hosts (e.g., sensors, actuators, etc.).
 There can be a very high density of devices per radio gateway.

    o  The Radio Gateway (RGW) is the end point of the constrained link.